OS-samirhami/EKS-Rundeck-IAM/README.md

 ## Security Considerations

-1. **EKS Access Entries:** Uses the modern EKS Access Entries API instead of ConfigMap for better security and auditability
+1. **EKS Access Entries with API_AND_CONFIG_MAP Mode:** Uses the modern EKS Access Entries API with authentication mode set to `API_AND_CONFIG_MAP` instead of manually editing the aws-auth ConfigMap.
+This provides better security, auditability, and eliminates the risk of ConfigMap syntax errors.
 2. **Least Privilege:** The RundeckEKSListerRole only has read-only access to EKS resources
 3. **Cross-Account:** Uses IAM role assumption for cross-account access
 4. **External ID Protection:** Uses external ID `EE55077E-A9DD-48C5-9A7F-3190DF36550C` to prevent the confused deputy problem